Frijol/climate-change/GLOSSARY.md

 ## tidal stream generator
 underwater turbines for tidal power

+## tide race
+a tidal stream that flows very rapidly where passage is constricted

 ## tie-line
 electrical line which connects two neighboring areas (usually there are many tie-lines)